 You may be able to get a replacement EBT card on the same day you request it if your local benefits administration office allows in-person replacement.
 However, this is only commonly available in New Jersey and New York City; most EBT agencies deliver replacement cards by mail.
-For more information about getting an EBT card replacement, see below.

 Can I Get a Same-Day EBT Card Replacement?

 Typically, you cannot get a new Electronic Benefits Transfer (EBT) card the same day you request it.
 We confirmed this information by checking the EBT replacement policies in all 50 states and the District of Columbia.

 Most states ask that you request a replacement for a lost or damaged card by phone or in the online EBT cardholder portal.
 Your state- or county-operated benefits agency will then mail a new card to the address it has on file for you.

 However, local benefits administration offices in select states may allow you to request a replacement card in person.

 To find more information about the EBT card replacement process in your state — including how to request a new card and whether there are any fees — see our further research on lost EBT cards.